 A good LBA can resolve your dispute and if not, sets the right tone for any future proceedings.
 Where there has been a clear breach of a contract and you lay this out correctly, the other party will want to avoid litigation and should seek to respond promptly.

 If you’ve tried some of Hannah’s suggestions above and your business is still struggling to deal with a breach of contract problem then our LawBriefs are available to help.
-You can contact us for a FREE legal advice consultation by clicking here or calling us on 020 7148 1066.
+You can contact us for a FREE business dispute resolution consultation by clicking here or calling us on 020 7148 1066.